Heartland Men's Chorus: Leadership

 The first conductor of the Chorus was Father Ambrose Karels, followed by co-directors Rande Stewart and Stephen Johnson.
 The late Gina Scaggs Epifano was the first paid director of the Chorus.
 Among GALA Chorus directors, she was one of the first women to conduct a men's chorus.
 She was followed by Reuben Reynolds III, who directed the Chorus from 1990 to 1998.
 In his tenure, the Chorus moved to the Folly Theater as its performance home and broadened its scope and reach.

 It was under his leadership that in 1998 the Chorus received the GLAAD (Gay and Lesbian Alliance Against Defamation) Award for its outstanding achievements as an arts organization and for its highly visible presence in the Kansas City gay and lesbian community.

 From 1998 to 2013, the Chorus was under the direction of artistic director Dr. Joseph P. Nadeau.
 Under his leadership, the Chorus has expanded its number of subscription performances and performed at the national conference of the American Choral Directors Association.
-Dustin S. Cates was named the new artistic director beginning with the 2014-2015 season.
-Shawn Cullen was appointed Interim artistic director for the 2019-2020 season and named permanent artistic director in 2020.
+Dustin S. Cates was named the new artistic director beginning with the 2014–2015 season.

-Rick Fisher, who became executive director in 1997, is responsible for day-to-day operation, a task in which he is assisted by the fifth section, HeartLight, a group of volunteers that provides behind-the-scenes work and support for the Chorus.